clrwndt/eleonore/README.md

 Diese Visualisierung beschäftigt sich mit der spanischen Kleidung als politisches Instrument und stellt dabei zwei Personen un dihre Leben vergleichend gegenüber.

-Design is all about process, yet we tend to focus on results when documenting design courses.
-This is an attempt to shift the focus from the latter to the former.

 Scroll along to find out
 [why](#why), [what](#what), [how](#how) & [who](#who).